68 °F / 21 °C

 Mombasa is Kenya's 2nd and oldest city, which serves as a port for landlocked Uganda and north-east Tanzania, includes Old Mombasa, situated on a small offshore island, and a bigger, more modern mainland metropolitan area connected to the isle by bridge, causeway and ferries.

 Behind everyday bustle of contemporary Mombasa lies a long history.
 Don't miss the opportunity to see its intricate mosques and ornate Hindu temples, imposing Fort Jesus (created in 1593 by the Portuguese), and the maze-like lanes of the old Mombasa town, with their massive studded wooden doors and glimpses of the old harbour.
 Nearby are the beaches of the dazzling Indian Ocean coast of Kenya, or some may prefer to enjoy a safari to one of the renowned Game Reserves or National Parks, among them a moving 'fly-in' visit to spectacular Masai Mara.

-Kilindini Harbour is a vast, natural deep-water inlet which extends inland from Mombasa.
-It is around 25-30 fathoms (45–55 m) at its deepest center and serves as the harbour for the city of Mombasa, with hinterland extending to Uganda.
-The Harbour is the main part of Port of Mombasa, Kenya's only international seaport and the largest port in east Africa.
+Kilindini Harbour is a vast, natural deep-water inlet extending inland from Mombasa.
+Its max draft is 55 m (180 ft) and serves as the harbour for Mombasa City, with hinterland extending to Uganda.
+This harbor is the main part of Port Mombasa - Kenya's only international seaport and the largest cargo port in east Africa.

 Kilindini Harbour is managed by KPA (Kenya Ports Authority).
 Apart from cargo handling, the city of Mombasa is visited by cruise ships.
 "Kilindini" is an ancient Swahili term meaning "deep".
 The port is so named as the channel is naturally very deep.
-The Harbor is an example of natural geographic phenomenon, "a ria", formed before millions of years when sea level rose and engulfed a river flowing from mainland.
+The harbor is an example of natural geographic phenomenon ("a ria") formed before millions of years when sea level rose and engulfed a river flowing from mainland Africa.

 Mombasa cruise terminal